Lambdanaut/Drawrawr/README.md

 2. `cd DrawRawr/ && chmod +x ./drawrawr`
 3. ... *and finally:* `./drawrawr debug`

-Congrats!
-You now have your very own DrawRawr clone working on `localhost` with the port `8080`!
+Congrats, you now have your very own DrawRawr clone working on `localhost` with the port `8080`!<br/>
 Now you can either begin developing with DrawRawr or start hosting art; you can create very complicated setups with this software -- ours is at [drawrawr.com](http://www.drawrawr.com/)!